Personal Income Tax

 Tax on Residential Property

 Property tax is paid on property owned by an individual or other legal entity for either residential or commercial purposes.
 Currently, residential property tax is an ad-valorem tax, which is proportionate to the estimated market value of the residential property.
 The tax is usually based on the value of the owned dwelling, in addition to the land.
-Land without an habitable structure is not taxable.
 To find out more on Residential Property Tax, visit its page HERE

 Tax on Commercial Property

 Property tax is paid on property owned by an individual or other legal entity for either residential or commercial purposes.
 Currently, residential property tax is an ad-valorem tax, which is proportionate to the estimated market value of the residential property.
 The tax is usually based on the value of the owned commercial structure, in addition to the land.
-Land without an habitable structure is not taxable.
 To find out more on Commercial Property Tax, visit its page HERE

 Domestic Sales Taxes